-Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations would allow participation of other candidates or tenderers or would allow accepting other than the initially accepted tender, or c) change the price for the performance of the contract or a part thereof or would change the economic balance of the contract to the benefit of the successful tenderer.
+Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations public procurement, where the content of such amendments would a) change the initial subject-matter of contract in a substantial manner, b) amend, in a substantial manner, the conditions which, in the initial contract award procedure, would allow participation of other candidates or tenderers or would allow accepting other than the initially accepted tender, or c) change the price for the performance of the contract or a part thereof or would change the economic balance of the contract to the benefit of the successful tenderer.
 The PPO Council makes the decision on the proposal to determine whether the circumstances have changed to an extent that justifies the conclusion of an amendment to the contract awarded as a result of public procurement.
 The arrangement is aimed at preventing a purposeful, nontransparent increase in contract prices following the contract award.
 Arrangement adopted - introduced by the amendment to the Public Procurement Act effective from 1 July 2013. - the possibility to cancel PP if only 2 tenders or less have been received.
 Pursuant to the Public Procurement Act, the contracting authority and the contracting entity may also cancel the applied contract award procedure if two or less tenders have been received.
-Where only one tender has been received and the contracting authority or contracting entity does not cancel the contract award procedure, it shall publish through its website profile the reasons for its decision not to cancel the applied procedure.
+Where only one tender has been received and the contract award procedure, it shall publish through its website profile the reasons for its decision not to cancel the applied procedure.
 The arrangement is intended to increase and encourage competition and satisfy the "value for money" principle in public procurement.
-Arrangement adopted - introduced by the amendment to the Public Procurement Act effective from 1 July 2013. - the obligation of the contracting authority to disclose the relevant information and public procurement Act effective from 1 July 2013. - the individual public procurement procedures.
-The profiles created by contracting authorities/contracting entities and the documents published in such profiles are available under the "Vestnik/Journal and Zoznamy/Lists" tab on the Office's website. http://www.uvo.gov.sk/profilyvoo The purpose of the arrangement is to increase transparency and awareness of the parties to the public proc
+Arrangement adopted - introduced by the amendment to the Public Procurement Act effective from 1 July 2013. - the obligation of the contracting authority to disclose the relevant information and public procurement documentation in its website profile.
+Electronic repository is an information system of the Office where the contracting authority/contracting entity is required to create its profile and use it for publishing the documents and information under the Pub